 How To Defend Against A PPO In Singapore?

-• Attending Court Mentions – At the court mention, you will be informed of the complaint, and you’ll have the opportunity to respond.
+- Attending Court Mentions – At the court mention, you will be informed of the complaint, and you’ll have the opportunity to respond.
 Depending on the circumstances, you may need to attend several court mentions, during which the case is discussed, and both parties’ positions are clarified.

-• Counselling Or Hearing – If you do not consent to the PPO at the court mention, the court may refer both parties to counselling.
+- Counselling Or Hearing – If you do not consent to the PPO at the court mention, the court may refer both parties to counselling.
 If no agreement is reached, the case will proceed to a hearing.
 During the hearing, both the applicant and the respondent will present evidence, and the judge will make a decision based on the facts presented.

 What Can The Courts Do Against The Perpetrator Who Breached The PPO?

-A breach of personal protection order is a serious offence in Singapore.
+A breach of a personal protection order is a serious offence in Singapore.
 Under both the Women’s Charter and the Protection from Harassment Act (POHA), a breach of a PPO in Singapore is considered an arrestable offence.

 If the breach involves a vulnerable adult (an individual aged 18 or older who is mentally or physically incapacitated), the penalties are harsher.
 First-time offenders can face fines of up to $5,000 and/or 12 months’ imprisonment.
 Repeat offenders may be fined up to $8,000 and jailed for up to 18 months.